latolukasz/beeorm-doc/docs/guide/log_tables.md

 ## Consuming log events

-Now, whe our `UserEntity` entity has `log tagle` enabled, it's time to save some data and see our first logs:
+Now, when our `UserEntity` entity has `log tagle` enabled, it's time to save some data and see our first logs:

 ```go